National Alliance for Water Innovation

 The NAWI hub is part of the DOE's Water-Energy Nexus initiative, which is described in a 2014 report that discusses the close connections between the national challenges in energy and water.
 The Sankey diagram of interconnected water and energy flows comes from that report.

 NAWI is headquartered at Lawrence Berkeley National Laboratory (Berkeley Lab), and was co-founded by Berkeley Lab, Oak Ridge National Laboratory (ORNL), and the National Renewable Energy Laboratory (NREL).
 The industry partners for NAWI are ExxonMobil, Global Water Innovations, Inc., and Poseidon Water.
 The NAWI consortium has 100 members from the industry, academic, and government sectors, and work with eight water research facilities around the country.
-The Executive Director of NAWI is Peter Fiske of Berkeley Lab, and the Research Director is Meagan Mauder.
+The Executive Director of NAWI is Peter Fiske of Berkeley Lab, and the Research Director is Meagan S. Mauter of Stanford University.